Delays and Cancellations at Amsterdam Airport? - Flightright

 The lowest of the low

 The name Schiphol translates as ‘Ship Grave,’ a reference to the history of the land where the airport now stands which, like a considerable amount of the country, was reclaimed from the sea.
 The shallow waters that have been replaced were renowned for grounding ships during stormy weather.
 The airport is actually eleven feet below sea level at its lowest point, making it one of the lowest commercial airports in the world.
-As a result, the airport’s control tower is the tallest in the world at 331 feet.
+As a result, the airport’s control tower is one of the tallest in the world at 331 feet.

 Delay, cancellation, overbooking or missed connection flight?
 You are entitled to: